 There is nothing improper about this Hanky Panky Recipe for old-fashioned, delicious cocktail rye bread appetizers.

-Sometimes called a Polish Mistake, Hanky Pankies are topped with a combination of sausage, hamburger meat, and, what else, lots of gooey cheesy goodness!
+Sometimes called Polish Mistakes, Hanky Panky appetizers feature a combination of sausage, hamburger meat, and, what else, lots of gooey cheesy goodness!

-Hanky Pankies are a make-ahead wonder, and they freeze beautifully, which means you can always have them stockpiled in your freezer for impromptu guests or just when you want a little snack.
+These little jewels are also a make-ahead wonder and freeze beautifully, so you can stock them in your freezer for impromptu guests or just when you want a little snack or individual appetizers.

 Jump to:

 - Ground beef: there are many different types of ground beef available.
 I usually look for an 80/20 mixture for this recipe, meaning it’s 80% meat and 20% fat.
-A higher percentage of fat means that there is more flavor, and the meat will be juicy.
-You can also use ground chuck.
+A higher fat percentage means more flavor, and the meat will be juicy.
+You can also use ground chuck or ground turkey.

 - Hot pork sausage: this sausage is also called breakfast sausage, and it usually comes in rolls wrapped in plastic wrap.
 Jimmy Dean’s is a common brand.
-It also is usually labeled hot, regular, and mild.
+It comes in hot, regular, and mild sausage.
 For this recipe, I like to use the hot.
 You can, however, use medium or mild if you don’t want any heat.
-I will say that the cheese tones down the heat, but it is spicy.
+The cheese tones down the heat, but it is spicy.
+For a different taste, you can substitute sweet Italian sausage.

-- Party Rye or Cocktail Rye Bread: these thin slices of bread only measure about two inches by two inches and are the perfect size for appetizers.
+- Party Rye or Cocktail Rye Bread: sometimes called party bread, these thin slices of bread only measure about two inches by two inches and are the perfect size for appetizers.

 - Spices and Seasonings: oregano, garlic powder, crushed red pepper, and fennel seeds all come together to add maximum flavor to these party rye bread appetizers.